Select Page

 Museums in Maryland and other educational attractions make this state a fun and memorable place for student field trips

-Much of Maryland is surrounded by water, and there are numerous opportunities to explore the Atlantic Coast and Chesapeake Bay while learning about America’s seafaring past.
+Defined by its abundant waterways and coastlines on the Chesapeake Bay and Atlantic Ocean, Maryland provides many numerous opportunities to explore the Atlantic Coast and Chesapeake Bay while learning about America’s seafaring past (to say nothing of enjoying its local blue crabs).
 Educational harbor cruises are available in Baltimore, Annapolis and elsewhere.
-Exhibits at the Chesapeake Bay Maritime Museum in St. Michaels and Calvert Marine Museum in Solomons recall the importance of water in Maryland’s history.
 A common field trip idea is to schedule at least one meal at a seafood restaurant, as Maryland is famous for crabs, clams, oysters and other fruits of the sea.
 Because the state borders Washington, D.C., many field trip groups combine a few days in Maryland with a visit to Our Nation’s Capital.

 • Fort McHenry National Monument and Historic Shrine